 “Not really,” he said blithely, then swung up onto his enormous dark red destrier with a luxurious black mane, tail, and feathers.
 “Let us be upon our way before the fog burns off.
 We will eat in the saddle.”

 Brìghde bent and pulled the back of her skirt forward to tuck it into her girdle, making of her beautiful red and turquoise wedding kirtle a peasant woman’s working garb.
 She groaned whilst she did so—

 “Are you going to mimic an old woman our entire journey?”

-“Aye,” Brìghde groaned and struggled to stand upright.
+“Aye,” Brìghde groaned and struggled to stand upright, clutching her back.
 “I’ve never been thrown over a shoulder or the back of a horse before, nor have I struggled to stay in the saddle of a warhorse bound and gagged.”

-With that, the earl, dressed in his leather and chain mail, as were his men at arms, again held his hand out to her.
+With that, the earl, dressed in his gambeson and mail, as were his men at arms, again held his hand out to her.
 “I could not have anticipated such a willing captive.
-We will see if, in the village, they have any horses to purchase. ’Tis time for your creaky bones to move.”
+We will see if, in the village, they have any horses to purchase.
+But for now, ’tis time for your creaky bones to move.”

 Brìghde sighed heavily and put her hand in his, then, using his foot as a step, mounted the horse, but managed to swing herself to sit behind him on the horse’s rump instead of in front of him, where he had wanted her.